 During the course of your daily work, your skills will naturally improve the more you do a certain task.
 There are also qualifications you can take while you work to help further your career.

 Alternatively, The City and Guilds of London Institute offer industry-recognised qualifications in many land-based subjects, up to an equivalent of degree level standard.
-They, along with Lantra and Basis, also provide specific ’competencies’ in areas such as chainsaw or pesticides use, which are required if you wish to offer those services to your clients.
+They also provide specific ’competencies’ in areas such as chainsaw or pesticides use, which are required if you wish to offer those services to your clients.

 So, hopefully, this guide has given you the information you need to start your new career as a landscaper and groundskeeper.